 The following two recipes are from my Pack A Lunch cookbook and are perfect for cocktail parties, potluck parties, or as appetizers at any gathering.

 The “Ham and Cheese Croissants” won’t last long since both kids and adults love them.
 Using Trader Joe’s crescent rolls, they’re an adaptation of a very simple and popular French dish, widely used to recycle unsold or stale croissants.
 You can also add cream cheese inside the roll-ups for a nice velvety texture.
-To convert to a vegetarian dish, simply omit the ham.

 “Pear and Brie Turnovers” are always a big hit with adults as the perfect pairing with wines and drinks.
 These simple savory-sweet turnovers can do double duty as an appetizer or even a dessert.
 The sweetness of the pears is nicely balanced by the creamy Brie.
 For stronger flavors use goat or feta cheese — the tangy cheese will be a wonderful contrast to the pear.
 Brush the turnovers with a bit of egg-wash right before baking to make the crust nice and golden.